 Rowe serves on the Northern Virginia Technology Council and is a past president of the Shakespeare Association of America.
-She also served on Harvard's Board of Overseers' Visiting Committee of the Library and the Executive Committee of the American Council of Learned Societies.
+She is also a past member of Harvard's Board of Overseers' Visiting Committee of the Library and the Executive Committee of the American Council of Learned Societies.
 She has held memberships and other service positions in the Modern Language Association, International Shakespeare Association and Society for Cinema and Media Studies.
 In 2019, Diverse: Issues in Higher Education named Rowe one of the top 35 women in higher education.

 Rowe has spent more than a decade coaching Ultimate Frisbee and has led multiple teams to state championships in Pennsylvania.
 She was a World Ultimate Club Finalist and a Women's Nationals Finalist.
 She also co-founded the nonprofit Boston Ultimate Disc Alliance and the Carleton College women's Ultimate team.